 My parents used to get photo Christmas cards each year to give to friends and relatives.
 My dad was a printer by trade, and so he could create them pretty easily.

-Problem was – this meant that the three of us kids would have our (usually dressed up in matching clothes and then printed in black and white or sepia) faces plastered over every mantelpiece we visited in December (not to mention around the blackboard of all our teachers as well!).
+Problem was – this meant that the three of us kids would have our (usually dressed up in matching clothes and then printed in black and white or sepia) faces plastered over every mantelpiece we visited in December (not to mention around the blackboard in all our teachers classrooms as well!).

 Although I cringe at the thought of this (especially as it lasted well into my teenage years) – I get that sending a personal message to their friends and family was an important part of the lead up to Christmas.